tshepang/blog/content/a-deep-admiration.md

   She happens to have been interviewed by Briahna Joy Gray.
 - [Fadhel Kaboub], for campaigning on a proposal to reduce suffering of people in Africa.
   He also happens to have been interviewed by Briahna Joy Gray.
+- [Mark Z. Jacobson], for showing that green technology (solar, wind, water) of today are all that is needed to urgently combat climate change.

 [Briahna Joy Gray]: https://en.wikipedia.org/wiki/Briahna_Joy_Gray
 [Jill Stein]: https://en.wikipedia.org/wiki/Jill_Stein